Relationship Intelligence for Financial Institutions

 AI-Assisted (Governed)

-• Natural-language query translation to graph queries
+• Natural-language query translation to graph traversal

 • Results come from the modeled graph, not generated content

-• All outputs are reviewable and traceable
+• All outputs reviewable and traceable to source records

 Built for regulated financial institutions